TrialsNest

 What to keep in view

-TrialsNest can help compare channel performance by source, status, owner, blocker, next action, and close reason.
+TrialsNest can help sites compare channel performance by source, status, owner, blocker, next action, and close reason.

 How teams usually use it